Updated April 2026

 Funeral Insurance by Brand

-Browse funeral insurance brands commonly compared in New Zealand.
+Browse funeral insurance brands commonly compared in Australia.
 Each review looks at cover options, pricing structure and plan types.

 Ready to Compare Funeral Insurance?

-See which funeral insurance options may suit your situation and budget.
-Compare providers, cover amounts, premium types and stand-down periods before you buy.
+See which funeral insurance options may suit your needs and budget.
+Compare providers, cover amounts, premium structures and waiting periods before you buy.